Sezzary/SilentEngine/README.md

 - Parallel task handling
 - Filesystem handling
 - Clean logging
-- Renderer (WIP)
+- Renderer with swappable backends.
-- Sound system (WIP)
+- Sound system
 - Various utilities pulled from other projects including a `Bitfield` class and a `BoundingVolumeHierarchy` class.

 All considerations are being made to make this a flexible, readable, and extendable foundation.
 Portability is in mind as a top priority for multi-platform support from inception.

 ## Building (Windows/macOS/Linux)